Falcosn/odin-recipes/README.md

 with nani README.md command.

-so far very bad with git and terminal
+so far very bad with git and terminal.

 Your Lovely Falco :)